 Many others, especially Christian couples, may just be completely isolated from each other or worn out and defeated from fighting.
 God can use your group to turn a relationship like that around and save a marriage.
 These couples should also be strongly urged to attend a FamilyLife event to help restore their hope.
-Then FamilyLife Couples Studies can show them how to change that hope into reality through Christ.
+Then participation in your group can help them change that hope into reality through Christ.

-- FamilyLife Couples Studies are a great way to maximize time by combining several activities into one. - Practice biblical hospitality in your group. - A group facilitator doesn't need to be an expert Bible teacher. - Become familiar with the ground rules and share them before the first session. - Don't teach-instead, create an atmosphere where group members interact with one another. - Set an example by sharing your own experiences, good and bad. - Start and end on time.
+- FamilyLife small-group resources are a great way to maximize time by combining several activities into one. - Practice biblical hospitality in your group. - A group facilitator doesn't need to be an expert Bible teacher. - Become familiar with the ground rules and share them before the first session. - Don't teach-instead, create an atmosphere where group members interact with one another. - Set an example by sharing your own experiences, good and bad. - Start and end on time.